ibm-cloud-docs/codeengine/deploy-job.md

   ```
   {: screen}

-* To view the logs for the `testjobrun-1-0` job run instance, use the command:
+* To view the logs for the `testjobrun-1-0` job run instance, specify the name of a specific instance of the job run with the `--instance` option; for example,

   ```
   ibmcloud ce jobrun logs --instance testjobrun-1-0